chipsalliance/chisel/website/blog/2025/05-05-arbiter-type-class/index.md

   }

 // In chisel3.util, the type is DecoupledIO while we construct instances of it with Decoupled.
-// Note that this is a def because DecoupledIO itself takes a type parameter. implicit def decoupledArbitrable[T <: Data]: Arbitrable[DecoupledIO[T]] = new Arbitrable[DecoupledIO[T]] {
+// Note that this is a def because DecoupledIO itself takes a type parameter,
+// so we can't reuse the same one for every call-site. implicit def decoupledArbitrable[T <: Data]: Arbitrable[DecoupledIO[T]] = new Arbitrable[DecoupledIO[T]] {
     def request(a: DecoupledIO[T]) = a.valid